Message Analyzer Feature Summary

 Open — launch the Windows Explorer Open dialog with a single click, to locate a saved file containing message data and quickly load it into Message Analyzer.

-Discussion Forum — go to the Message Analyzer Forum to start a discussion thread, where you can get feedback from Microsoft.
+Discussion/Voting Forum — go to the Message Analyzer Forum to start a discussion thread, where you can get feedback from Microsoft.
+Also vote on discussions that you find helpful.

-Message Analyzer enables you to select various built-in Chart Viewers against a set of trace results to enhance your data analysis perspectives.
-It also provides the configuration tools and other features needed to create, edit, save, and share Chart viewers that you can configure with custom pie, bar, timeline, and grid chart components, each of which you will find in the built-in Protocol Dashboard viewer.
-You can use the centralized Field Chooser Tool Window to specify message fields for your Chart and you can also create data manipulation formulas for diverse data display configurations that empower visual analysis capabilities.
-Message Analyzer Chart configuration also supports Unions and union sets.
-You can access the Chart configuration controls by clicking the New Chart item in the New Viewer drop-down list on the global Message Analyzer toolbar.
+Message Analyzer enables you to select various built-in Chart Viewer Layouts against a set of trace results to enhance your data analysis perspectives.
+Message Analyzer also provides the configuration tools and other features needed to create, edit, save, and share Layouts for the Chart viewer that you can configure with custom Bar element, Pie slice, Timeline graphic, and Table grid visualizer components.
+Note that each of these components are used in the built-in Protocol Dashboard viewer, which is accessible from the Charts (Deprecated) drop-down list in the New Viewer drop-down on the global Message Analyzer toolbar.

 Other prominent Message Analyzer capabilities include the following: